gawen/WireHub/README.md

 - **Only IPv4 private addresses**: implemeting IPv6 private addresses requires some additional work;

-- **Only tested on x86_64**: testing on ARM architectures were unsucessful. x86 has not been tested yet.

 - and related to WireGuard, which is still under active development.

 ## Future